mdivana/mdivana/README.md

 - 👋 Hi, I’m Nika Mdivani
 - 👀 I’m interested in web development
-- 🌱 I’m currently pursuing a degree in Computer Science and I am learning with Harvards web development course
+- 🌱 I’m currently pursuing a degree in Computer Science and I am learning web development with Django
 - 📫 You can contact me at [nikamdivani@icloud.com](mailto:nikamdivani@icloud.com)
 - 🌍 I'm based in Tbilisi, Georgia